Free HR Services from our Employee Relations Experts. Find out more.

 If an order is made, labour hire workers will receive the same "full rate of pay" as host company employees, which includes monetary allowances, overtime or penalty rates and incentive-based payments and loadings.

-Failing to comply with the “same job, same pay” legislation exposes businesses to significant penalties, including fines and potential legal action from employees or unions.
+Failing to comply with the same job, same pay legislation exposes businesses to significant penalties, including fines and potential legal action from employees or unions.

 What do I need to do to comply with ‘same job, same pay’?

-You should review existing labour hire contracts to determine if you are captured under the new legislation and are paying labour hire workers correctly, and consider the impact of the laws to your bottom line.
+Businesses should review existing labour hire contracts to determine if they are captured under the same job, same pay legislation and are paying labour hire workers correctly.

 • Contractual negotiations and drafting agreements